ShantanuKH/Grocify/README.md

 # Grocify

-Grocify is a simple landing page for a grocery delivery service.
-It allows users to learn about the service, its features, and how to get in touch.
+## Overview

+Grocify, A responsive landing page for a grocery delivery service.
+Built with Tailwind CSS, it offers a modern design and smooth user experience across all devices.
+The page features product highlights, an easy-to-use navigation menu with a hamburger icon for smaller screens, and prominent call-to-action buttons for ordering groceries and downloading the mobile app.

 ![Grocify Landing Page](grocify_img/Image.png)